10 Easy Ways to Declutter Your Kitchen Countertops

 Pop quiz: What singular trait do all stunning kitchens have in common?
 A sparkling, clutter-free countertop, that’s what.
 And we’ve got a formula to get yours there: Edit counter items so that approximately 90 percent of the surface is clear.
 Think this sounds drastic?
 It’s actually easy (use your cabinets, folks).
-Here, nine wise little ways to rethink your kitchen and clear the visual clutter for good.
+Here, ten easy little ways to rethink your space declutter your kitchen countertops for good.

 If you don’t have a large brood of caffeine-drinking adults sharing breakfast with you constantly, consider ditching your bulky plug-in for a chic French press or pour-over option.
 They both make damn good coffee, are small and mobile when it comes to storage, and generally just look super pretty.
 Attached to your electric?
 Remember the 90 percent rule and edit something else out.
 (And please, at the very least, stow away your coffee beans).

 If your kitchen tools must be out on display, do what you can to make sure they’re attractive—then group like with like.
 Translation: If you still have the dollar store plastic spatula set you bought in college mixed in with your acacia salad servers, it might behoove you to chuck the old guys and upgrade.
 Corral them in a pretty canister and call it a day.

 3. Hide (Or Reconsider) Paper Goods